DLSU-CCAPDEV/2021T2-G44/back-end/API-README.md

     ```
     POST /api/user/:userID ; REQUIRES userID parameter ; RETURNS 200 with BODY containing updated userdata or 400 JSON field "errors"
     ```

+### Mail API Endpoints
+Thsese endpoints belong to the MailController and handles dataflow and methods for sending, receiving, and reading mail.